-Bridging the skills gap: Strategies for the promotion of digital, coding and robotic skills for social inclusion, equality and access
+Bridging the skills gap: Strategies for the promotion of digital, coding and robotic skills for social inclusion, equality, and access

 Equipping young Europeans with the right skills has been reaffirmed by the 2016 Council Resolution on ‘A New Skills Agenda for an Inclusive and Competitive’ Europe which stated that skills are a pathway to employability and prosperity.
-However, skills gaps and mismatches are striking, 40% of employers cannot find people with the skills they need, whereas students leave E&T without being sufficiently prepared to enter the labour market.
+However, skills gaps and mismatches are striking, 40% of employers cannot find people with the skills they need, whereas students leave E&T without being sufficiently prepared to enter the labor market.

-VET is valued for fostering job-specific and transversal skills, facilitating the transition into employment and maintaining and updating the skills of the workforce according to sectoral, regional and local needs.
+VET is valued for fostering job-specific and transversal skills, facilitating the transition into employment and maintaining and updating the skills of the workforce according to sectoral, regional, and local needs.
 Although over 13 million learners are engaged in VET each year, forecasts in several M.S. indicate that there will be a shortage of people with VET qualifications in the future.
 Introducing coding and robotic skills to VET students, while strengthening the profiles of VET teachers are among the aims of the consortium.

 ‘Everyone should learn how to program, as it teaches you how to think’.
 (Steve Jobs)

 Promoting coding and robotics will help enrich VET provision of curricula while promoting better skills matching thus bridging the gap between Education and Training and the world of work.

 - To promote the acquisition and achievement of skills and competences

 - To promote social inclusion through innovative integrated approaches